 5 min read

 “I have an awesome roommate who’s there, who supports me.”

 Many women have a story of recovery and restoration that began at the Crisis Shelter.
-Your partnership gives the women at our new shelter that same opportunity.
+Your partnership gives women currently at UGM the same opportunity.

+5 min read